disconcision/spyshare/README.md

 ![an example with a custom binary tree ADT](screenshots/spyshare02.png)

-I made this as a personal utility when I was doing research on variational data structures with Ramy Shanin.
+I made this as a personal utility when I was doing research on variational data structures with Ramy Shahin.
 It's barebones, but could likely be straightforwardly extended into a useful didactic tool

 ### 🔍 Installation and Usage Instructions